atulkunal999/pubg_mobile_memory_hacking/README.md

 + If Your are Getting *MAKE SHOURE GAMELOOP IS RUNNING* then you should use unicode charecter set.
 + If your Window not found problem continous then use process Hacker To Find Your Window Classname and Details.
 + Works On Version 1.1.0
++ Unable to Solve Window Problem Then Use Imgui One

 ## DONATIONS
 + PayPal Id : atulkunal999@gmail.com